Unlocking the Meaning of Surrealism in Art

 What Readers Say

-Eleanor Vance · New York, NY
+Eleanor Vance · Brooklyn, NY

-Marcus Chen · San Francisco, CA
+Marcus Chen · Los Angeles, CA

 Sophia Rodriguez · Austin, TX

-David Kim · Chicago, IL
+David Miller · Chicago, IL

-Jessica Lee · Seattle, WA
+Lena Petrova · Seattle, WA

 Frequently Asked Questions

-How does surrealism differ from Dadaism?
+How does Surrealism differ from Dadaism, its predecessor?

-Are there any risks in misinterpreting surrealist art?
+Are there any risks in misinterpreting Surrealist art?

 Leo List